oslomet-arx-as-a-service/Rapport/test-documentation/test-documentation.md

 ### Conclusion

-The continues testing of each new feature on the service- and client-side before merging with the master branch ensured a stable build.
+By following a continues integration workflow by continuesly testing each new feature on the service- and client-side, ensured that the new branch is stable before merging with the master branch.
+Having a test driven development process ensured a the project was continuesly tested for everytime a new method was made.
 This made it easier to see if the new features is unstable or has some problems.
 The project team also recieved positive feedback from both the product owner and the test group.

 ### References
 http://softwaretestingfundamentals.com/acceptance-testing/